-Many schools have access to technology and digital devices, including internet connectivity and computers or tablets for students.
-Almost half of the students also have access to internet at home.
+Many schools are equipped with technology and digital devices, including computers or tablets for students and internet connectivity.
+Many students also have access to internet at home.
 More than half of the students have access to smartphones at home.
 However, only some of the students have access to laptop, desktop, or tablet at home.
-In order to ensure more equitable access to the learning materials, there is a strong need of digital learning resources for support inside as well as outside the school.
+All these findings point to a strong need of digital learning resources for support in school as well as at home to ensure more equitable access to the learning materials.